by Starsky Hutch 76

 What he couldn’t tell him was that he was a nervous wreck, too.
 In the time he’d known Marcie Cooper, he’d come to view her in a fatherly way.
 She was a damn fine espionage agent, and he’d had high hopes of molding her career and watching her rise through the ranks.
 One of the reasons he’d chosen to actually venture out into the field again was to make sure that still happened.

-At least the Tigress, as the super-villainess formerly known as the Huntress and as Manhunter was calling herself, was minding her manners.
+At least the Tigress, as the super-villainess formerly known as the Huntress and more recently as Manhunter, was minding her manners.
 And she was the one he’d considered the biggest wildcard.
 She was waiting patiently, like her name and costume would suggest, for the opportunity to move in for the kill.
 Steel hoped that opportunity would be soon.

 “Here we are,” Gypsy said.
 “Now where are the circuit breakers?”
 Accompanying her were Tao Jones and Penny Dreadful.
 Both were also hidden, thanks to the device Dr. Togg had created that amplified her camouflaging powers.